 Read on because the information here can take you from first-timer to experienced sports handicapper.

-You will soon be able to bet on sports in Michigan in two ways.
+You can bet on sports in Michigan in two ways.

 There’s no match for the convenience of betting with an online and mobile sportsbook.
 As long as you have internet access, you can bet anywhere from inside state lines.

 If you want to bet online, the process requires simple steps:

 Of course, the process varies between operators, but the basics are the same.
 We’ll walk you through each step below.